3mdeb/news-and-ideas/blog/content/post/2020-01-15-GRUB2_and_3mdeb_minisummit.md

 We all agreed that support for Python in GRUB would be interesting from various points of view.
-One area that would be problematic is ownership and maintainership since Python is evolving keeping it up to date would be required and probably the cost time of developers.
+One area that would be problematic is ownership and maintainership since Python is evolving.
+Keeping it up to date would be required and probably the cost time of developers.
 Other mentioned alternative was MicroPython since it would resolve the same problem but probably with less maintainer overhead.